JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 You can think of alignments as audio with time-stamps, where the time-stamps correspond to the sounds that were spoken in that audio (i.e. phonemes – sometimes called senomes, which may also be graphemes or just characters).

-As you can see in the image below, there is some audio utterance (shown on top via spectrogram), and we have some text utterance associated with that audio, and after alignment we end up with the bottom row (alignments of individual phonemes to slices of audio).
+As you can see in the image below, there is some audio utterance (shown on top via waveform), and we have some text utterance associated with that audio, and after alignment we end up with the bottom row (alignments of individual phonemes to slices of audio).